Colorful tiles on the roof of St. Stephen's Cathedral in Vienna

 An Unforgettable Weekend in Vienna

-The selected weekend falls during Vienna’s iconic ball season and the annual reopening of one of the world’s largest ice rinks, a combination that transforms the city.
+The selected weekend for the trip falls during Vienna’s iconic ball season and the annual reopening of one of the world’s largest ice rinks, a combination that transforms the city.

-The guests from Dull will stay at Hotel Imperial, one of Vienna’s most iconic hotels which has previously hosted Queen Elizabeth II and The Rolling Stones.
+The guests from Dull stayed at Hotel Imperial, one of Vienna’s most iconic hotels, which has previously hosted Queen Elizabeth II and The Rolling Stones.

 Norbert Kettner, CEO of the Vienna Tourist Board, has said: